cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 ## 2.2 Usage of Custom Forecasting Models

 To use pre-trained/custom models, both a model loading and covariate loading function need to be specified in the [model mapping] file, and referenced in the `FC_MODELS` dictionary.
 Specify any custom loading functions following the example of the `tft_pirmasens_heat_demand` model configuration.
-[Building the agent](#31-building-the-agent) again after adding custom models is not necessary since the models will be included as volume when deploying the agent locally.
+[Building the agent](#31-building-the-agent) again after adding custom models is not necessary.
+However, for the agent to recognize and use these added models, the content of fcmodels must be available locally.
+This ensures it can be mapped correctly according to the bind mount paths, regardless of whether you're deploying the agent locally or using a pulled Docker image.

 ## 2.3 Forecast Error Evaluation